-Overview: Friendly Billings is situated along Interstate 90 in south central Montana and grew up around freight hauling and railroading.
-For years it was an actual Wild West town, with dusty streets, noisy saloons, quick draw gunfights, gamblers, cowboys and ladies of the evening.
+Friendly Billings is situated beneath big blues skies and along Interstate 90 in south central Montana.
+It grew up around freight hauling and railroading and for years was an actual Wild West town, with dusty streets, noisy saloons, quick draw gunfights, gamblers, cowboys and ladies of the evening.

 These days, Billings is tamer but still holds onto its authentic Western character.
 Built in a rimrock canyon carved by the Yellowstone River, the modern, bicycle-friendly downtown is partitioned by cliff walls.
 It has office buildings, government buildings, banks, restaurants and gentrified housing along wide, busy streets and hosts a farmers' market and a summer concert series.
-Its Skypoint shelters the city's annual Strawberry Festival.
-Residents also enjoy a symphony, an opera, an array of craft breweries, the Billings Studio Theater, the Yellowstone Art Museum and the Western Heritage Center.
+Residents also enjoy a symphony, an opera, an array of craft breweries, the Billings Studio Theater, the Yellowstone Art Museum, the Western Heritage Center and an annual strawberry festival.
 Established neighborhoods are leafy and neatly laid out, with a lot of ranch ramblers, raised ranch ramblers and bungalows.
 Newer areas meander a bit and have larger homes and more green spaces.

 Cost of Living: 3% above the national average